syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Cannot be Combined with - Pie, Bar, Stacked Bar, Polar, Radar.

-Step Line series can be added to the chart using the following code.
+StepLine series can be added to the chart using the following code.

 {% tabs %}